 Endodontics The Endodontics clinic specializes in the prevention and treatment of diseases pertaining to the root of a tooth.

-Graduate General Dentistry Clinic At the Graduate General Dentistry Clinic, care is provided by dentists pursuing graduate specialty training.
-With services ranging from routine treatments (cleanings, exams, x-rays, fillings) to advanced specialty services (same-day crowns, implant restorations, veneers), the Graduate General Dentistry Clinic can serve as a one-stop dental clinic.
+Graduate Restorative Dentistry Clinic At the Graduate Restorative Dentistry Clinic, care is provided by dentists pursuing graduate specialty training.
+With services ranging from routine treatments (cleanings, exams, x-rays, fillings) to advanced specialty services (same-day crowns, implant restorations, veneers), the Graduate Restorative Dentistry Clinic can serve as a one-stop dental clinic.

-Image Margherita R Fontana, DDS, PhD Clifford Nelson Endowed Professor and Professor of Dentistry Director Global Initiatives Program in Oral and Craniofacial Health Chair - Department of Cariology, Restorative Sciences and Endodontics View Faculty Directory
+Image Margherita R Fontana, DDS, PhD Clifford Nelson Endowed Professor and Professor of Dentistry Director Chair - Department of Cariology, Restorative Sciences and Endodontics View Faculty Directory